Birne94/Coffee-in-the-Cloud/docs/modules/others.md

 ![default administration view](../images/django-admin.png "default administration view")

 This interface should be used with caution as we provided a front end solution for most necessary functionality.
+Improper changes might intefere with the platform's integrity.

 ### Log Entries